AT&T Communications (1984–2010): AT&T–SBC Communications merger

 In 2005, SBC Communications purchased AT&T Corp., the parent company of AT&T Communications.
 SBC had already been offering its own long-distance services through SBC Long Distance LLC in its own territory in competition with other long-distance companies.
 As a result, AT&T Communications was refocused to seek new customers outside of the AT&T 13-state region served by its Bell Operating Companies.

 In 2010, AT&T Communications (and subsidiary AT&T Communications of New England) was merged into AT&T Corp.
 In 2012, 17 more of the AT&T Communications companies were dissolved into AT&T Corp., leaving only the companies in Indiana, New York, Virginia, and Washington, D.C. as the last remnants of the 1984-created structure.
 On July 28, 2017, AT&T announced a new AT&T Communications corporate division, which will house AT&T Mobility, DirecTV, U-Verse, AT&T Business, and Technology and Operations Group.

-Headquarters

-AT&T Communications is headquartered in Bedminster, New Jersey, at the AT&T Network Operations Center.